In a Remote Reality, This Denver Principal is Prioritizing Constant Touchpoints for Students

 “So with the fact that our students are in IB programming, and there is an IB assessment at the end of the spring."

-We feel that Paper and some other tools are a way for students to get constant touchpoints and support no matter what time of day it is, or what courses they’re enrolled in.
+We feel that Paper and some other platforms are a way for our students to get constant touchpoints and support no matter what time of day it is or the different courses that they've been enrolled in.

 Paper is part of a variety of programs meant to mitigate learning losses from spring, such as a unit internalization process, as well as just-in-time diagnostics and interventions from the district.